 About Angry Birds Space

-Angry Birds Space is the latest release of the Angry Birds series, and is available for both Android and iOS.
+Angry Birds Space is the latest release of the Angry Birds series, and is available for both and iOS.
 While the original Angry Birds set the storyline and overall idea of the game, Angry Birds Seasons added more levels that can be played, which rotate depending on the time of year.

 The release before Angry Birds Space, Angry Birds Rio, was a special release which was tied with the movie “Rio” and aimed at saving captured birds rather than attacking the evil green pigs (more on them later).
 Therefore, the two releases after the original did not change any aspect of how the game was actually played.
 The mechanics were all the same, but there were either different levels or different animals you’d have to hit.
 Angry Birds Space finally offers a nice, refreshing change of game play mechanics.